Fellowship-Wide Services (F.W.S.)

 Is it an S.L.A.A.
 Traditions violation on a conference committee call for a member on that call to be noticeably under the influence of alcohol?
 What if the chair doesn’t deal with the inebriated member either on the call or afterward?

 Tradition 2 states that our leaders are but trusted servants they do not govern.
-Tradition 9 states that boards or committees are directly responsible to those they serve.
+Tradition 9 states that service boards or committees are directly responsible to those they serve.

 When a member of a service committee shows up impaired, that person is not acting like a trusted servant.
 And it is incumbent upon all members of the fellowship to hold the person accountable.
 Individual members of the committee can bring the issue up to the Chair either during the call or outside the call.
-Members can ask that an item be placed on the call agenda to discuss requirements for the members and to discuss the comportment of trusted servants for the committee.
+Members can ask that an item be placed on the call agenda to discuss sobriety requirements for the members and to discuss the comportment of trusted servants for the committee.
 Tradition 1 reminds us that SLAA Common Welfare comes first.
 If a member is on a Conference Service committee not acting responsibly, this affects SLAA as a whole.
-The Conference Committee has a conflict resolution process to help Committees deal with disputes if the member's concerns are not addressed by committee processes.
+The Conference Charter Committee has a conflict resolution process to help Committees deal with disputes if the member’s concerns are not addressed by committee processes.

 This is a bit of a difficult question in that it is not about a blatant violation of a Tradition, but is a violation of the spirit of a couple of them.